 “Jesus,” Clint ran a hand over his face and tried not to shudder.
-Phil would be rolling in his grave over this shit.
+Phil had to be rolling in his grave over this shit.
 “They want you to do black ops missions?”

 “I’m not sure,” Rogers admitted.
-“But there was a mention of working with Romanoff and STRIKE, but again, I stopped listening because something about it the whole thing gave him the willies.”
+“But there was a mention of working with Romanoff and STRIKE, but again, I stopped listening because something about it the whole thing gave me the willies.”